Flow Authoring

 - parent delegates specialized branches with

-flow/call-flow - each child flow owns one domain concern (routing, apply/update, reporting)
+:fanoutonly for bounded sibling child-workflow batches when spawn/collect semantics are needed - each child flow owns one domain concern (routing, apply/update, reporting)

 This keeps orchestration readable and reduces duplicate branching logic across flows.